 Tower Loop Trail

 - Location: Comanche Lookout Park (Northeast San Antonio)

 As one of the more popular hikes in San Antonio, the Tower Loop Trail is a fun, short hike located in Comanche Lookout Park that is accessible to all levels of hikers willing to do some hiking across different kinds of terrain and rolling hills.
 The trail culminates in an abandoned historic tower, which was built in 1948 when the builder passed away.
 Today, what’s left is the stone structure and the scenic land surrounding it – perfect for photo opportunities or to admire this spooky tower.

 Enchanted Rock is a huge, rounded rock formation that springs up seemingly out of nowhere amidst flatter plains outside of Fredericksburg, Texas.
 Known for being locals’ favorite recreational areas, Enchanted Rock Loop Trail is an unforgettable spot for hiking near San Antonio.

 This 5.4-mile trail takes you to the top of the rock and around the park area, where there are lots of offshoots to see spectacular views of the surrounding countryside or scramble up some of the giant boulders in the area.

-Note: There is a fee to enter the park, and if you’d like to go during peak season or on weekends, reservations are required.
-Additionally, this area has seasonal closures in late 2021 and early 2022.
-Check here for updates on closures.
+Note: There is an $8 fee to enter the park, and if you’d like to go during peak season or on weekends, reservations are required.

 Bandera Creek Trail